telerik/maui-docs/installation/mac/vs-template.md

 1. From the **New project** dialog, select:

-	* The **Telerik .NET MAUI Blank App** option, you can start configuring the created blank application.
+	* The **Telerik .NET MAUI Blank App** option, creates blank application.

-	* The **Telerik .NET MAUI Blank Shell App** option, you can start configuring the created blank .NET MAUI Shell application.
+	* The **Telerik .NET MAUI Blank Shell App** option, creates a blank .NET MAUI Shell application.
 You can use this project as a .NET MAUI Shell example.
-In addition, you can use the features like shell navigation, .NET MAUI Shell flyout and .NET MAUI Shell tabs.
+In addition, you can use the features like Shell Navigation, .NET MAUI Shell flyout and .NET MAUI Shell tabs.
 For more details on .NET MAUI Shell review the official [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/).

   ![Create new project dialog](images/new-project-wizard-selection-mac.png)